 The same Renaissance is reflected in the lectern in the choir, but especially in the extraordinary organ, one of the three wonders of Gascony's a popular saying, the typical Renaissance decor: scenes from the legend of Hercules, many ornaments.

-mausoleum Saint Bertrand limestone in the Pyrenees.
+artistic journey does not end there.
+Already in the fifteenth century had been educated at the end of the choir mausoleum Saint Bertrand limestone in the Pyrenees.
 Subsequently, these were added many elements as naive paintings (late sixteenth and early seventeenth centuries), describing the life of Saint Bertrand and his miracles or altar of the eighteenth century.

 Other aspects appear during the visit: the entrance to the nave in front of the gallery, the parish altar and its decoration of the seventeenth century, also the many objects of the Fifteenth the seventeenth centuries exposed to the treasury of the cathedral in the old sacristy of Jean de Mauleon in the sixteenth century.
 What artistic overview over the centuries!